Jeff Bridges (album)

-Jeff Bridges is the self-titled debut album of American actor and singer-songwriter Jeff Bridges.
+Jeff Bridges is the self-titled second studio album of American actor and singer-songwriter Jeff Bridges.
 It was released on August 16, 2011, via Blue Note Records and EMI Records.
-On April 19, 2011, it was announced through CMT that Bridges had signed a recording contract with Blue Note Records and will work with producer T-Bone Burnett.
+On April 19, 2011, it was announced through CMT that Bridges had signed a recording contract with Blue Note Records and would work with producer T-Bone Burnett.

 The song "What a Little Bit of Love Can Do" was released as the first single on August 15, 2011.

 Background

 Bridges starred in the film Crazy Heart in 2009, where he portrayed a fallen country music singer.
 On the soundtrack to the film, Bridges sang five of the sixteen songs.
 In 2011, he signed with jazz music label Blue Note Records, where they announced Bridges would record and release his debut album later that year.

 On May 23, 2011, the official track listing and other information regarding the album was released.
 Ryan Bingham, Rosanne Cash, Sam Phillips and Benji Hughes appear as guest vocalists on the album.

 The opening track, "What a Little Bit of Love Can Do", was released as the lead-off single on August 15, 2011.
 It was released to Triple A radio format.